Article Topics

 Not shackled by such motives, here is my plan for reinventing education.
 It has far greater potential to be a game-changer:

 SuperTeachers.
-Some teachers are terrific, many far less so.
+Some teachers are terrific, many are far less so.
 Now imagine that every student in America, rural or urban, rich or poor, could get top teachers, and at lower cost.

 Impossible?
 Not at all.
 Nation's-best teachers--for example, of algebra--could, in collaboration with an expert on online education, create immersive, simulation-rich, interactive courses, to be available online.
 Paraprofessionals would, at the school site, provide the human touch, answer student questions, etc.